awsdocs/amazon-mwaa-user-guide/doc_source/samples-virtualenv.md

 ## Custom plugin sample code<a name="samples-virtualenv-plugins-code"></a>

 Apache Airflow will execute the contents of Python files in the plugins folder at startup\.
-This plugin will patch the built\-in `PythonVirtualenvOperater` during that startup process to make it compatible with Amazon MWAA\.
+This plugin will patch the built\-in `PythonVirtualenvOperator` during that startup process to make it compatible with Amazon MWAA\.
 The following steps show the sample code for the custom plugin\.

 ------
 #### [ Apache Airflow v2 ]